KristinShuyiHan/lab-report-4-week-8/lab-report-4-week-8.md

 ```

-Implementation of `MarkdwonParse.java` from other hroup also fails the test:
+Implementation of `MarkdwonParse.java` from other hroup also fails the test by preceiving every link as valid link:
 ```
 Time: 0.021
 There were 3 failures: